bluxmit/alnoda-docs/mkdocs/docs/user-guide/examples/voyager.md

 Give it any title and description.
 In the field "Port" enter port 8032.
 Then select your image.

 Now we have Voyager tab on the Home page of the workspace.

 ![start voyager](img/workspace-ui-voyager.jpg)

+## Result

+Voyager was permanently added to the workspace.
+If we stop and then start workspace, Voyager will be started too.

+Any new workspace we create from this workspace will have Voyager too.